burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

     * Starting with a double underscore `__`
     * Names that start with a single underscore `_` followed by an uppercase letter `_[A-Z]`, e.g., **_Foo**.

     That name should not be used by non-compiler and non-STL writers, both for C and C++ languages.
 With that rule for a long time, people escape conflicts between the naming of compiler-specific entities and entities of the constructing program.

 > Sometimes compiler writers violate this principle.
 For example, [The Linux Programmer's Guide](https://tldp.org/LDP/lpg/node148.html) mentions that standard predefined macro uses `unix` and `linux` during compilation for the Linux platform.
 These special names are *not* the names that follow C and C++ conventions.

-> Sometimes, it's possible to observe defined guards at the beginning of the buildable program's header files via `#ifndef/#define` that uses names starting with `__.` These special names are not the names that followed the mentioned rule and are incorrect usages of identifiers.
-In modern code (from C++11), it's less likely to find [define quards](https://en.wikipedia.org/wiki/Include_guard) because the pretty universal approach is to use compiler extension `#pragma once` for this purpose.
+> Sometimes, it's possible to observe defined guards at the beginning of the buildable program's header files via `#ifndef/#define` that uses names starting with `__.` These special names are not the names that followed the mentioned rule and these names are incorrect usages of identifiers.
+In modern code (from C++11), it's less likely to find [define quards](https://en.wikipedia.org/wiki/Include_guard) because the pretty universal approach is to use compiler extension `#pragma once` for this purpose which is unversally supported.

 16. In C and C++, postfix operators have a higher priority than unary operators.